 It seems that most people at some point in their lives have wanted to lose a few extra pounds.
 I am notoriously a skinny girl but even I have struggled with losing some weight.
 I have always been a healthy eater but I do love good sweets so I have struggled with finding that balance of indulging but not too much.
 Healthy eating for weight loss is a huge key to weight management along with exercise.
+I try to indulge in healthier foods like smoothies instead of candy.
 It is important to remember healthy eating can include choosing healthy foods and choosing to eat mindfully.

 Healthy Eating For Weight Loss